basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 1. Why Phone Coding Works Now

-For years I used **iSH** (full Alpine Linux emulator) with an SSH client on my phone to hop into servers.
+For years I used **iSH** (a full Alpine Linux emulator) with SSH to hop into servers from my phone, but dropping connections were a constant frustration.
 Because coding on a phone keyboard is terrible, I kept it to tiny configuration tweaks or one-off fixes of a few characters.
 Agentic tools changed that: with a CLI coding agent, I don’t need to type the code—I describe the change, review the patch, and run it.
 That made meaningful work on the phone possible for the first time, for those moments when a computer isn’t around.

 I tried **VS Code in the browser**, bounced between **iSH** and **Terminus** for SSH, and even lived inside a handful of in-browser terminal clients.
-I also spent time with mobile companions like [**Happy**](https://happy.engineering/) and [**Omnara**](https://www.ycombinator.com/companies/omnara), both designed to mirror Claude Code sessions on the phone, but they still felt like another relay layer between me and my shell.
+I also spent time with mobile companions like [**Happy**](https://happy.engineering/) and [**Omnara**](https://www.ycombinator.com/companies/omnara), both designed to mirror Claude Code sessions on the phone, but they still felt like extra steps between me and my actual terminal.
 That friction pushed me toward a phone‑ready, self‑hosted workflow that still gives me raw SSH access to my own machine when the computer is out of reach.

 This post is based on the way I develop software today.